JustinNguyen2003/JustinNguyen2003/README.md

 Hi, i'm Justin.
-I am a computer science major highly interested in the use of AI in software development.
+I am a computer science major highly interested in the use of machine learning models as well as software development.

 <!---
 JustinNguyen2003/JustinNguyen2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.